HamSCI/MSQP/Zenodo.md

 # How to ZIP the WAV files

 This is how you ZIP all WAV files
+1. The WAV file ammount will exceed the maximum of 100 files allowed by Zenodo, so this is a necessary step.
 1. Locate the "Save" folder containing the files you want to zip.
 2. Press Ctrl + A to select all files within the folder.
 3. Right click on any of the selected files, hover over "Send to", and then choose "Compressed (zipped) folder".